ryan1288/self_driving_car_nd_proj3/README.md

 These images may be difficult to classify (left to right) because:
 1. Includes two semicircles on top, which may mistlead the model into thinking that those are numbers.
 2. Has white strips in the background that match in color with the arrow.
-3. The bottom is intentionally cut off while reformatting the image, and the model may be used to full signs.
+3. The bottom is intentionally cut off while reformatting the image, and the model may not be familiar with incomplete signs.
 4. A good baseline test with primarily the sign.
 4. Includes a different shape in the background (different sign) and also the road name sign on top.

 ### Model's Predictions and Comparisons
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction (left to right):

 | Image			        |     Prediction		|